Possum/LumaLocaleSwitcher/README.md

 ### Contributors

 * [Possum](https://github.com/Possum) - project maintainer
-* CouldBeWolf - beta tester
+* CouldBeWolf - beta tester, bug reports
+* ericjwg - patches, testing, and building

-Also thanks to the 3DS homebrew/CFW community.
+As always, big thanks to the 3DS homebrew/CFW community!

 ## License

 This software is provided under the MIT license.
-Please see LICENSE.txt for full details fo the license.
+Please see LICENSE.txt for full details for the license.